Mifa celebrates its 50th anniversary! Read more >

 • Weldability: good

-• Surface condition: poor
+• Surface finish: poor

 7xxx-series

-EN AW 7020 EN AW 7075
+• EN AW 7020

 • Strength: high

-• Formability: fair-good
+• Formability: fair to good

 • Corrosion resistance: fair